Secure Trajectory Planning Against Undetectable Spoofing Attacks: Design of secure trajectories

-and any secure trajectory satisfies $\subscr{x}{n} \in \mc S$ at all times.
 It should be observed, however, that secure trajectories may in fact be constrained on a strict subset of $\mc S$.
 In fact, by combining the system dynamics \eqref{eq: nominal dynamics} with the secure control input \eqref{eq:secureControlInput}, we obtain